cuthbertLab/music21/buildDoc/rst/moduleInterval.rst

 .. function:: generateIntervalFromString(string)

-generateIntervalFromString(string) -> Interval Generates an interval object based on the given string, such as "P5", "m3", "A2".
+Given an interval string (such as "P5", "m3", "A2") return a :class:`~music21.interval.Interval` object.

 >>> aInterval = generateIntervalFromString('P5')
 >>> aInterval